mathieuchal/LFT/README.md

 # Learning Functional Transduction
-This repository contains the code to replicate results from v.
+This repository contains the code to replicate results from [Chalvidal, 2023](https://arxiv.org/abs/2302.00328).
 Specifically, it contains the scripts allowing to meta-learn solutions of the four presented experiments:
  - Regression of 1D Advection-Diffusion-Reaction equations
  - Regression of 2D Burgers systems with varying diffusion coefficients
  - Prediction of climate variable under seasonal influence